-Gutman Library at the Graduate School of Education at Harvard University - Gutman Library is available to Cambridge College students doing research in education and counseling.
+Gutman Library at the Graduate School of Education at Harvard University is available to Cambridge College students doing research in education and counseling.
+This library is in Harvard Square, about 15 minutes from Cambridge College and two blocks from the Harvard Square subway station.

 You do not need a special card to use the library during regular hours, but need only present your Cambridge College ID card.
 Be sure to let the Gutman librarians know that you are a Cambridge College student, because you are eligible for services including one-to-one appointments with reference librarians.
 If you want to borrow books or use the library during evenings and weekends, you will need a borrower's card.
-It takes one month to process a borrower's card application.
-Forms are available in the Cambridge College Registrar's office at 1000 Massachusetts Avenue.
-An application form is available on the Cambridge College web site or at the Cambridge College Registrar's office (1000 Massachusetts Avenue)
+It takes one month to process a borrower's card application, available on the Cambridge College web site and at the Registrar's Office.